dhruvbabbar/Notification-System/README.md

 ``` sh
 application.py
 ```
->API details are mentioned in the Notification_API.word file.
+## API details are mentioned in the Rest API Documentation.word file.